chadblogtest/chadblogtest.github.io/index.md

+This is your home page!
+Write whatever comes to mind.

+Maybe an about me section, or a short bio.

-Here you can say lots of fun things about your site.
+Or maybe you can write a small summary about your blog.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Whatever you want!